risan/risanb.com/README.md

 Node 20.3+ (see `.tool-versions`). npm.

-Hugo is still pinned in `.tool-versions`, but it is no longer part of the build.
-It is kept only until the Astro site is cut over.
+Hugo is no longer required. `.tool-versions` pins **Node only** — Workers Builds installs every tool listed there via asdf/mise, so a leftover `hugo` entry makes the build fail before it starts with `Failed: error occurred while installing tools or dependencies`.

 ## Commands